-The seasonal storages of a recreational vehicle can cost anywhere from $30 up to $100 or more per month, depending on where the owner lives and which features they must pay for along with their storage.
+The seasonal storage of a recreational vehicle can cost anywhere from $30 up to $100 or more per month, depending on where the owner lives and which features they must pay for along with their storage.
 For example, in some states recreational vehicle owners might want continuous, thermostat-controlled storage.
 For most recreational vehicle owners, this is not a very cost effective way to spend their money.
 When it comes to seasonal storage of a recreational vehicle, the best tip is to purchase a large metal shelter.

 Lower Long-Term Costs